 Difficulty speaking or swallowing

 If you experience any of these symptoms, always see a doctor.
-Seeking medical help will ensure you don’t worsen your whiplash injury.
-It can also help to ensure the motor vehicle compensation payouts you receive are fair.
+Seeking medical help will ensure you don’t worsen your whiplash injury and that you can claim the most using our whiplash injury calculator.
+It can also help to ensure the whiplash compensation average payout in Australia is fair.

 How do I claim whiplash injury compensation?

 If you have sustained whiplash, you may qualify for compensation, but what steps do you take and where do you go for assistance?
 Taking legal action can help you recover out-of-pocket expenses and lost income, so you can get back on your feet both physically and financially.

 Making a claim after a motor accident involves a number of steps, and you should be aware that there are strict time limits that apply to motor vehicle accident compensation claims.